Bubares: Marriage to the sister of Alexander I of Macedon

 Bubares was sent to Macedonia in order to settle a diplomatic conflict with King Alexander I. Alexander had been held responsible (as crown prince) for the murder of several members of a Persian delegation a few years earlier.
 The Persians had taken liberties with the Macedonian women of the Palace, and therefore had all been killed with their assistants by the king Alexander and his men.
 General Bubares was sent with a contingent of troops to investigate the matter.
 Alexander resolved the situation by surrendering a large sum of money and marrying his sister Gygaia to Bubares:

 The couple had a son Amyntas named after their maternal grandfather.
-Amyntas later officiated in Caria as a tyrant of the city of Alabanda.
+Amyntas was later officiated in Caria as a tyrant of the city of Alabanda.
 After staying a few years in Macedonia, possibly guarding the Axios valley, Bubares left circa 499-498 BC, possibly to attend to the matters of the Ionian revolt.
 Amyntas I of Macedon is said to have died soon after his departure.